JSegueni/3DChromatin_ReplicateQC/README.md

 Similarly, for slurm, change sge to slurm for the `--running_mode`.

+Notes
 ============

-Origin of this code: https://github.com/kundajelab/3DChromatin_ReplicateQC I'm only updating it to make it more user-friendly.
+ Origin of this code: https://github.com/kundajelab/3DChromatin_ReplicateQC.

+I'm only updating it to make it more user-friendly.